 State Lemon Laws, on the other hand, are more comprehensive and tailored to the specific needs of consumers within each state.
 As a result, the eligibility criteria, processes, and remedies can vary significantly from one state to another.

-It’s essential for consumers to understand both federal and state Lemon Laws, as they may be applicable in different situations.
+Consumers need to understand both federal and state Lemon Laws, as they may be applicable in different situations.
 State laws typically offer more comprehensive protection, but the Magnuson-Moss Warranty Act can come into play when dealing with warranties on vehicles or other consumer products.

 The Impact of Lemon Laws on Consumers